Gman-Superfly/AKIRA/AKIRA_PSYCHE_ROADMAP.md

 │  HOW: If top-2 scores are close, leaders are tied                    │ │                                                                         │
 │  SIMILARITY MATRIX:                                                     │
-│  USE: Map the entire belief landscape                                 │ │  HOW: Histogram reveals distribution of potential connections        │ │                                                                         │
+│  USE: Map the entire belief manifold                                  │ │  HOW: Histogram reveals distribution of potential connections        │ │                                                                         │
 │  NEAR-THRESHOLD COUNT:                                                  │